Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

 ## Create and deploy your API

-These steps assume you use Visual Studio Code, but deploying the Azure Function via the Azure Portal or any other code editor will also work.
+These steps assume you use Visual Studio Code, but deploying the Azure Function via the Azure Portal, terminal or command prompt, or any other code editor will also work.

 **Prerequisite**: Install the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.